-As you walk along the streets of Munich this week, you could be forgiven for thinking that you’d stepped back in time – men are decked out in lederhosen and checked shirts, women are showing off their curves in traditional Dirndl dresses and everyone is slurping frothy beer and enjoying huge platters of meat.
+Oktoberfest In Munich – As you walk along the streets of Munich this week, you could be forgiven for thinking that you’d stepped back in time – men are decked out in lederhosen and checked shirts, women are showing off their curves in traditional Dirndl dresses and everyone is slurping frothy beer and enjoying huge platters of meat.

-So whether you’re a first timer at Oktoberfest or looking at Munich flights and growing your moustache in preparation for next year, here are some tips for how to survive the crowds and really get into the spirit of this exuberant two-week celebration.
+So whether you’re a first timer at Oktoberfest or looking at Munich flights and growing your mustache in preparation for next year, here are some tips for how to survive the crowds and really get into the spirit of this exuberant two-week celebration.

-The tents vary in size but all house the familiar rows of beer-stained wooden benches, with colourful bunting draped across the high ceilings.
+The tents vary in size but all house the familiar rows of beer-stained wooden benches, with colorful bunting draped across the high ceilings.

 The first beer of Oktoberfest is always poured in the largest tent Schottenhamel – it houses a massive 10,000 people, so expect the cheers to be deafening.

-Tuesdays is family day and this friendly tent offers great-value meals for kids and adults between 12 and 6pm – for an afternoon of German celebrity-watching check out the famous Hippodrum tent – it’s a favourite of Boris Becker’s.
+Tuesdays is family day and this friendly tent offers great-value meals for kids and adults between 12 and 6pm – for an afternoon of German celebrity-watching check out the famous Hippodrum tent – it’s a favorite of Boris Becker’s.